 - What’s ‘bleed’ and why do I need it?

-It’s best if you can add bleed before you upload your document.
-Some programs – like InDesign, Illustrator and Photoshop – allow you to do this.
-But if you need any help, just give us a call.
+It’s best if you can add bleed before you upload your print ready pdf file.
+Some applications, like InDesign, Illustrator and Photoshop, allow you to do this.
+But if you need any help please contact us.

-If you can’t add bleed before uploading, we’ll do our best to add it for you.
-We’ll either expand the size of the document (but this will move the text closer to the edge), or mirror the image.
-But for the best results, we recommend adding it before uploading your documents.
+If you can’t add bleed before uploading, we’ll do our best to add it for you, but this is not always possible and for the best results we recommend adding it before uploading your documents.

 - What should I look for when I’m checking my proofs?

-- Keep an eye out for garbled or missing text, and check that everything is in the right place.
+Keep an eye out for missing text, strange characters and check that everything is in the right place.
 Make sure you thoroughly proof read and spellcheck your prints before you upload them.

 - What kind of font should I use?

 - You can use any font you like, as long as it’s embedded into the document.